 Predicted Win: Christopher Nolan for Dunkirk

 A strong set of nominations which a lot of people were trepidatious of.
 I think it’s the right set and if Peele or Gerwig would have been shut out, there would have been complaints of lack of diversity but also because both individuals genuinely do a great job on their respective films.
 I don’t think they’ll win though, I think it’s a race between Del Toro and Nolan.
-Although Del Toro won in the Golden Globes, I suspect Nolan wins to celebrate a brilliant career, even if again I will reiterate, Dunkirk is his weakest film.
+Although Del Toro won in the Golden Globes and I think he deserves the win in this category, I suspect Nolan wins to celebrate a brilliant career, even if again I will reiterate, Dunkirk is his weakest film.

 Best Original Screenplay